All Episodes

 Oh boy, can't have that.

-She sat with an interview with the New York Toilet Paper Times and explaining her thinking on Roe v.
+By the way, she was once, you know, explained that abortion, 2009, she sat with an interview with the New York Toilet Paper Times and explaining her thinking on Roe v.
+Wade, which was decided 20 years before she joined the court.

-Anyway, frankly, I thought that at the time Roe was decided there was concern about population growth and particularly growth in populations that we don't want to have too many of.
+Anyway, frankly, I thought that at the time, Roe was decided there was concern about population growth and particularly growth in populations that we don't want to have too many of.

 I'm like, huh?